LotroCompanion/lotro-data/README.txt

 - hobbies
 - trait trees: class, mounted combat, big battles
 - skirmish traits directory
+- NPCs
+- landmarks
+- labels for data localization

 In the future, it may contain:
 - travels
 - ...

-Note that items, relics, maps are managed in separate, dedicated repositories.
+Note that items and maps are managed in separate, dedicated repositories.
 This is clearly the weight of history.
 All these could be managed inside this repository.

 Deeds were managed in a separate, dedicated repository, but will be managed here from now on.
+Relics were managed in a separate, dedicated repository, but will be managed here from now on.
+From now on, icons shall be stored in the lotro-icons repository.
+Zipped icon archived shall be removed and put as icon files in this repository.